 Citrus trees are evergreen trees, so they keep their leaves year-round.
 They’re native to subtropical and tropical regions of Asia and northeastern Australia.
-As a result, citrus didn’t need to adopt a state of dormancy and shed their leaves to survive the mild winters.
+As a result, citrus didn’t need to adopt a state of dormancy and shed their leaves to survive the winters.
 They do best in USDA hardiness zones 9-11.

 On the other hand, many other fruit trees are considered deciduous, or lose their leaves in the fall and winter.
 This is a survival technique that helps them reserve energy and persist through extreme cold.
 Think of a bear going into hibernation.

 Common deciduous fruit trees include:

 But, what happens if citrus trees are exposed to moderate-heavy frost?

 Do Citrus Trees Lose Their Leaves in the Winter?

 Since citrus trees are evergreen, they normally don’t go dormant or lose their leaves in the winter.
 If your citrus tree is losing its leaves in the winter, it’s likely stress related to weather, watering, or nutrients.
 Generally, citrus trees do best in USDA hardiness zones 9-11, or above 28ºF to 35ºF.

 Reasons Why Citrus Trees Can Lose Their Leaves in the Winter